-The first affiliate site I built was sold 1 year later for $88,920.
-I had made $12K-ish with the site in terms of commission, thus making a solid $100K+ with my first affiliate site.
+I had made $15K-ish with the site in terms of commission, thus making a solid $100K+ with my first affiliate site.

 I had started a site in a niche that was unknown to most people and wrote articles without even looking at the number of searches it had.

 Since it was my first site, I was pumped when I sold it.
 I thought I was the King of SEO and built 100 affiliate sites the following year.
-This time, the luck wasn’t on my side.

 I mass-produced websites thinking that everything would be as easy as with the first site.
 I hired a Filipino team that pumped out content and setup the sites for me, I barely did any keyword research.

 It was at the end of 2017 when I decided I had to restructure.
 I had to make sure my system was more bulletproof and that I didn’t just play on luck.
 I had to make a solid system.
-I closed my 100 websites, kept the best 4 best performing ones (totalling about $1000 per month) and started 3 new sites.
+I closed my 100 websites, kept the best 4 best performing ones (a total of roughly $700 per month) and started 3 new sites.

 But I was proven wrong.
-Closing down 100 websites allowed me to put more time and energy into the set of 5 affiliate websites, and in turn they started to make more and more money month after month (and still do).
+Closing down 100 websites allowed me to put more time and energy into the set of 4 affiliate websites, and in turn they started to make more and more money month after month (and still do).
 2018 ended with a 60% increase in revenue compared to 2017.